-The central role of claim construction combined with the higher than normal reversal rate by the Court of Appeals of the Federal Circuit40 suggest that in some cases interlocutory appeal of claims construction decisions might result in a more efficient and economical disposition of the litigation.
+The central role of claim construction combined with the higher than normal reversal rate by the Court of Appeals of the Federal Circuit suggest that in some cases interlocutory appeal of claims construction decisions might result in a more efficient and economical disposition of the litigation.
 When a trial judge's claim construction is reversed on appeal after final judgment and the case remanded, many of the actions of the trial court must then be repeated under the new construction approved by the Court of Appeals for the Federal Circuit, resulting in added time and expense for all parties.
+On the other hand, there are efficiences to proceeding to final resolution before appeal, and it is not possible to generalize that in every case, or even the majority of cases, interlocutory appeal would be more efficient.

 The Court of Appeals for the Federal Circuit has authority to consider interlocutory judgments and orders of the district court under 28 U.S.C.
-1292(b), (c)(1), if the district court certifies that each issue on appeal "involves a controlling question of law as to which there is substantial ground for difference of opinion and that an immediate appeal from the order may materially advance the ultimate termination of the litigation" Taylor v.
-PPG Indus., Inc., 256 F.3d 1315, 1317 (Fed.Cir.
-2000).)
+Section 1292(b), and (c)(1), if the district court certifies that each issue on appeal "involves a controlling question of law as to which there is substantial ground for difference of opinion and that an immediate appeal from the order may materially advance the ultimate termination of the litigation . . . .
+Taylor v.
+PPG Indus., Inc., 256 F.3d 1315, 1317 (Fed.
+Cir.
+2000).
 The Court of Appeals of the Federal Circuit must also exercise its discretion to accept such an appeal, and it has rarely chosen to approve such appeals.
 Nystrom v.
-TREX Co., Inc., 339 F.3d 1347, 1351 (Fed.Cir.
+TREX Co., Inc., 339 F.3d 1347, 1351 (Fed.
+Cir.
 2003).
-In declining the opportunity for interlocutory review the Court of Appeals for the Federal Circuit has determined that the benefits of reviewing the claim construction in the context of the full record of the case outweighs any inefficiencies that may arise in the even that the claim construction is reversed and remanded to the district court for reconsideration.
-A more expansive opportunity for interlocutory appeal may also shift the dynamics of patent litigation in the district courts in ways that delay settlement discussions and the ultimate resolution of the case.
+In declining the opportunity for interlocutory review the Court of Appeals for the Federal Circuit has in effect determined that the benefits of reviewing the claim construction in the context of the full record of the case outweigh any inefficiencies that may arise in the event that the claim construction is reversed and remanded to the district court for reconsideration.
+It has also been observed that greater frequency of interlocutory appeal could shift the dynamics of patent litigation in the district courts in ways that delay meaningful settlement discussions and the ultimate resolution of the case.

 The opportunity for appellate review of judgments on distinct multiple claims or multiple parties offers some relief from the strict application of the final judgment rule.
 The Court of Appeals for the Federal Circuit has authority to consider an appeal upon the entry of final judgment "as to one or more but fewer than all the claims or parties" under Federal Rule of Civil Procedure 54(b).
 Such appeals require an express determination by the district court judge that there is no just reason for delay and direction for the entry of judgment for those distinct portions of the case eligible for appellate review.
 Trilogy Communications, Inc. v.
-Tiomes Fiber Communications Inc., 109 F.3d 739, 745 (Fed.Cir.
+Tiomes Fiber Communications, Inc., 109 F.3d 739, 745 (Fed.
+Cir.
 1997).
-A claim construction order will rarely meet such standards.
-It may be appropriate to consider a new procedure for interlocutory review of Markman rulings similar to the recent rules amendment dealing with class action certifications.
+A claim construction order alone will rarely meet such standards.

-Principal 24: The Court Should Inform the Jury of Its Claim Construction Decisions through Written Jury Instructions
+Principle 20: The Court Should Inform the Jury of Its Claim Construction Decisions Through Written Jury Instructions